jordannad/ArcHydroTutorial/TerrainPreprocessing/04-StreamDefinition.md

 accumulation.

 The streams that are 'defined' in this section are not necessarily meaningful or representative of existing streams.
 In fact, any other value of threshold can be selected.
-A smaller threshold will result in denser stream network and usually in a greater number of delineated catchments.
-For this exercise, it is a good idea to compare your stream definition raster to your topographic map.
+A smaller threshold will result in denser stream network and usually in a greater number of delineated catchments. *It is a good idea to compare your stream definition raster to your topographic map.*

+In the following illustration we have a stream threshold of >2 grid cells.
 <a href="{{ site.url }}/pictures/StreamDefinition.png"><img src="{{ site.url }}/pictures/StreamDefinition.png"></a>

 ##Steps##

-1. Go to Terrain Preprocessing &#8594; Stream Definition &#8594.
-Accept the default Stream Threshold values and click OK.
+1. Go to Terrain Preprocessing &#8594; Stream Definition &#8594; Accept the default Stream Threshold values and click OK.

 <a href="{{ site.url }}/pictures/StreamDefinition2.png"><img src="{{ site.url }}/pictures/StreamDefinition2.png"></a>